lizzypine/lizzypine/README.md

 • 🌱 I’m currently learning React and Django.

+•📘 I’m currently reading fiction: Fleishman is in Trouble and nonfiction: The Pragmatic Programmer.

 • 👯 I’m looking to collaborate on any team project.
 I'd love to contribute to something that's too big to be a solo effort.

 • 📫 How to reach me: Drop me a line at elizabethpine4@gmail.com